wddwycc/DDTableViewController/README.md

 ```

 #### Manual
-Drop to files in `Source`folder into your project.
+Drop files in `Source`folder into your project.

 ## Use it